 YOU hold everything together; ROUTINES hold you together.
 The concept of routines is the secret sauce to Sandwich Parenting.
 We start with love, but our daily to dos are based on routines.

-Routines (making habits part of an organized system) is the key to making anything truly work.
+Routines (making select habits part of an organized system) is the key to making anything truly work.
 A goal without a plan is just a dream; a plan without routines is just a statement of intention; and routine without the right habits is not going to help us achieve our goals.
 Well planned and thoughtfully developed routines will take us closer to our goals, one baby step at a time.
 Routines have to be sustainable to work, and they can only be sustainable if they are “evolvable”.
-A routine is a collection of habits.
+A routine is a collection of deliberate and intentional habits.

 |Designing our Layer:|